 - Engineering and Design pair to bring component to full QA'ed completion.

 - When component is ready to merge, WIP label is removed, Issue is "closed".

 - The new component is ready for use, and announced in #dev (?)

 The same process applies for updates to existing components as well — the

 emphasis on communication ensures visibility, trust and successful adoption of

-We use a github project board
+We use a github project board to

 keep track of the process of shipping a new component.
 The following section

 describes each swimlane and its purpose in the process.